URI:

 body write something along these lines:

-[quote]“Please find enclosed the Defendant’s Supplemental
+> “Please find enclosed the Defendant’s Supplemental Witness

-set-aside application.
-This statement addresses new developments
+application.
+This statement addresses new developments and

-conduct and the Defendant’s pre-application
+and the Defendant’s pre-application correspondence.”

 You should combine all the pages into a single PDF with each